 The chemical substance within anti-wrinkle injections has been used for various medical reasons such as to treat muscle spasms since the 1980s.
 Its cosmetic value was first discovered by an ophthalmologist who injected the treatment to the eye muscles.
 For cosmetic reasons, the treatments are in much smaller units.
 Treatments are safe if they are delivered by a trained, qualified practitioner.

-Treatments usually take 2 to 5 days to take effect, and the full effective is usually seen after 2 weeks.
+Anti-wrinkle treatments usually take 2 to 5 days to take effect, and the full effect is usually seen after 2 weeks.

 Once the static lines are deep, it is difficult to soften them with anti-wrinkle injections and other additional treatments are often needed to improve their appearance.
 Anti-wrinkle injections can also be used to prevent the formation of static lines, by treating them early even before these lines start to form on the skin.

-Anti-wrinkle injections are given by small syringes with microfine needles.
+Anti-wrinkle injections in Manchester are given by small syringes with microfine needles.
 Several injection points are made into the skin overlying the target muscles.

 As the treatments have temporary effects, the side effects also tend to be temporary.
 Most commonly, there is some redness and swelling at the injection points immediately after treatment, which usually settle down after 1 hour.
 Bruising can occur and may take a few days or weeks to heal.
 Some people can have headaches or flu-like symptoms which usually improve with simple painkillers such as paracetamol.